 Follow your Curiosity

-I had an identity very geared to social performance and status, so the way I checked to see if I was OK was by scrutinizing other people’s reactions – was I as funny and charming as I was before?
+My identity was very geared to social performance and status, so I checked to see if I was OK by scrutinizing other people’s reactions—was I as funny and charming as I was before?
 I was living life through a mirror rather than addressing my own inner pain.

 And if others reacted to me negatively because I seemed uptight, it confirmed my deep fear: ‘You’re not who you were.
 You’re damaged goods.
 You’ve fried your brain.’